-Don't Be Too Worried About Your Honour Meter
+Don’t Be Too Worried About Your Honour Metre

-Red Dead Online includes the morality-measuring honour meter from the main game, allowing players to be honest cowpokes or dastardly thieves.
-We are still early on in RDO, so how much the honour meter actually changes the game is still to be determined, but if you care about staying good or being evil here are a few tips:
+Red Dead Online includes the morality-measuring honour metre from the main game, allowing players to be honest cowpokes or dastardly thieves.
+A year into RDO and it still doesn’t matter that much.
+If you do care, or at some point in the future it starts to matter more, here are a few tips:

-Thankfully, matchmaking times are much faster than GTA Online, and after finishing these modes you are rewarded with gold nuggets, cash and XP.
+The Showdown Series is a collection of different deathmatch and team deathmatch modes.
+They range from a territory control mode to a straight-up free-for-all deathmatch mode.
+Thankfully matchmaking times are much faster than GTA Online, and after finishing these modes you are rewarded with gold nuggets, cash, and XP.
 After winning one match I was awarded nearly $20.
-But if you don't win, most payouts are around $4-$9.
+But if you don’t win, most payouts are around $4-$9.

 Don’t Spam The Trigger